dolfly/nmdb/doc/guide.rst

-We can use a local dictionary to cache the data, but that would mean we would have to write some cache management code to avoid using too much memory, and, worse of all, each instance of the code running in the network would have its own private cache and can't reuse calculations performed by other instances.
+We can use a local dictionary to cache the data, but that would mean we would have to write some cache management code to avoid using too much memory, and, worst of all, each instance of the code running in the network would have its own private cache and can't reuse calculations performed by other instances.
 Instead, we can use nmdb to make a cache that is shared among the network.